Introduction to low energy lighting

 As discussed earlier, energy saving lightbulbs will save you money within your house as they use less electricity to produce the same amount of light.
-Another really simple way to save on your electricity bill is to turn lights off when you are not using them!
+An obvious – but often overlooked – way to save on your electricity bill is to use your lights more cleverly…

 Here are a few tips that will help you achieve this:

 - If you are leaving a room, turn off the lights – even if only for a few minutes you will save energy.

 - Have a range of different lights within your rooms with different switches, this will allow you to achieve the lighting you need.

 - If you have external lights, use a movement sensor that will activate the lights when people approach.
 This means that they will not be on all the time, and save you power.